vatsgoyal27/micromouse-maze_sim_floodfill/README.md

-# Micromouse Maze Simulator with Floodfill Pathfinding (WIP)
+# Micromouse Maze Simulator with Floodfill Pathfinding

 A Python-based Micromouse simulator that navigates a virtual maze using the **floodfill algorithm**.
 Built with the `turtle` module for visual simulation and customizable grid logic for wall-following and dynamic maze solving.